 God put this power to work in Christ when he raised him from the dead and seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the age to come.
 And he has put all things under his feet and has made him the head over all things for the church, which is his body, the fullness of him who fills all in all. — Ephesians 1:20-25

 There is power and Jesus uses it well.
 I am not trying to write the ultimate theology of power, here.
 But if you think Jesus is a ruler like Trump, you are mistaken.
 I thank God that Jesus is my Lord!
 I don’t have to diminish the word “Lord” because I am afraid of power or I think I have to resist God’s potential abuse of power to protect my autonomy and my own power!
 I gladly submit to the rightful king of the kingdom.
 I submit to his rule.
-Anyone who leads us is also submitted to his rule, or we are in trouble.
+Anyone who leads us is also submitted to her rule, or we are in trouble.

 So what about the power to dominate?